EighteenZi/rocksdb_wiki/Performance-Benchmarks.md

-These benchmark measures RocksFDB performance when data resides on flash storage.
+These benchmark measures RocksDB performance when data resides on flash storage.

 # Setup